brennanpincardiff/rhiwbina_codeclub_minecraft/dropping_blocks.md

 13. How about you go back to your Python script and change the types of block that you drop.
 14. Replace the word `flower` with one of numbers below.
 15. Change your script, save it, run again in Terminal and check in Minecraft.
-16. Change and repeat.
+16. Change and repeat - have fun :smiley:
-17. Have fun.

 **Types of block that you might like to try**